 Nuremburg Children’s Christmas Market

 Considered Germany’s most famous Christmas Market, we like the tiny steam train, carousel and braving the Ferris Wheel that are part of the kid-size market, or Nurnberger Kinderweihnacht in the heart of Hauptmarkt square.
-Nuremburg‘s German Christmas Market usually begins towards the end of November and lasts until a day or two before Christmas and accommodates about 180 different vendors.
+Nuremburg‘s German Christmas Market usually begins that last week in November and lasts until a day or two before Christmas.
+Born in the 1750s, it now accommodates about 180 different vendors.

 Dresden German Christmas Market & China Shops